Fakhrul-Hakimy/Meeting-scheduler/README.md

 3. Choose the date and time slots for your meeting.
 4. Enter your details and the purpose of the meeting.
 5. Submit the form to book the meeting room.
+6. Login details for admin dashboard.
+ -  Username : admin
+ - Password : password

+Password can be change in admin dashbooard.

 ## Technologies Used
 - **PHP** for server-side logic